Africa's Great Wildebeest Migration explained - where to stay and what to do

-Approximately two million wildebeest, including animals such as zebra and gazelles move anually in an endless cycle across Tanzania’s Serengeti and Kenya’s Masai Mara in search for better grass and water resources.
+Approximately two million wildebeest, as well as other animals such as zebra and gazelles move annually in an endless cycle across Tanzania’s Serengeti and Kenya’s Masai Mara in search for better grass and water resources.
 The Great Wildebeest migration is an iconic safari option for many people interested in travelling to Africa.

 Planning a trip to Tanzania or Kenya to view the Great Wildebeest Migration safari can be a tricky task.
 Knowing when to go, which camp to stay at and locating the wildebeest herds are all important factors to keep in mind.

 Below you'll find helpful information such as interactive maps pointing out where the wildebeest herds are at this moment in time, monthly guides explaining what to expect to see, as well as some tailor-made journeys geared towards making your African holiday a dream come true.

 With the help of our Migration & East Africa expert, Carel Verhoef, we answer 18 frequently asked questions about the migration. read more

 Have a look at what you can expect to see during the annual Great Wildebeest Migration. read more

 Ever wondered how people miss the Great Wildebeest Migration?
 Here's how to prevent it happening to you. read more

 Planning a trip to see the wildebeest migration, but not sure when or where to go?

 Find out where the herd will be, and what to expect each month of the year, using our migration map with monthly predictions.

 Our expert, Carel Verhoef, predicts how the wildebeest migration will move based on previous years migratory patterns and real time updates received from pilots, rangers and safari guides in the Serengeti.